-SURVIVALIST ENTERPRISE

-Operates in the informal sector of the economy.
+SMME CATEGORY DESCRIPTION SURVIVALIST ENTERPRISE Operates in the informal sector of the economy.

-Women represent approximately 56%

-of this category

 Mainly undertaken by unemployed persons.
 Income generated below the poverty line, providing minimum means to keep the unemployed and their families alive.

-Little capital invested, not much assets.
+Little capital invested, not many assets.
 Not much training required to operate.
 Opportunities for growing the business very small.

-MICRO ENTERPRISE

-Between one to five employees, usually the owner and family.

-Women represent approximately 38% of this category with no employees, and 15% of this category with 1-4 employees

-Informal - no license required, no formal business premises, no labour legislation necessary.
+MICRO ENTERPRISE Between one to five employees, usually the owner and family.
+Informal - no licence required, no formal business premises, no labour legislation necessary.
 Turnover below the VAT registration level of R300 000 per year.
+Turnover below the VAT threshold of R1million per year.
 Basic business skills and training.

-Potential to make the transition to a viable

-formal small business.
+Potential to make the transition to a viable formal small business.
 VERY SMALL ENTERPRISE Part of the formal economy, use technology.
 Less than 10 paid employees.

-Includes self-employed artisans (electricians,

-plumbers etc) and professionals.
+Includes self-employed artisans (electricians, plumbers etc) and professionals.
 SMALL ENTERPRISE Less than 10 paid employees.
 More established than very small enterprises, formal and registered, fixed business premises.

-Owner managed, but more complex management
+Owner-managed, but more complex management structure.

-structure.

 MEDIUM ENTERPRISE Up to 200 employees.

-Still mainly owner managed, but decentralised management structure with division of labour.

-Operates from fixed premises and complies with all

-formal requirements.

-The National Small Business Amendment Act (No 29 of 2004) provides for the establishment of the Small Enterprise Development Agency (SEDA) and the incorporation of organisations such as Ntsika Enterprise Promotion Agency, the National Manufacturing Advisory Centre and any other designated institutions into SEDA.
-This will be dealt with in more detail in the chapter.
+The National Small Enterprise Amendment Act (2023) aims to streamline the support services that government provides to small and medium businesses.

+The National Small Enterprise Amendment Act amends the National Small Enterprise Act of 1996 and provides for the establishment of the Small Enterprise Development Finance Agency (SEDFA), which will replace and incorporate the Small Enterprise Financing Agency (SEFA), the Co-operative Banks Development Agency (CBDA) and the Small Enterprise Development Agency (SEDA).
+SEDFA will function as a one-stop-shop for entrepreneurs and promote the development of Co-operative Banking Institutions (CBIs).
+It aims to integrate government support (both financial and non-financial) to small businesses.
+The Act also establishes the Office of the Small Enterprise Ombud Services, which can deal with complaints and promote a more equal trading environment for small businesses.